HK-Tan/maxtanhk/_pages/research.md

 📊 Statistics and Machine Learning:
   -  Approximation Theory in Machine Learning,
-  -  Physics-Informed Machine Learning,
-  -  Learning Hidden Systems of Hyperbolic Conservation Laws.
+  -  Physics-Informed Machine Learning and Learning Hidden Systems of Conservation Laws.

 ## **Publications:**